AlanFoster/packer-docker-ami-spike/readme.md

 packer build packer/template-virtualbox.json
 ```

 Once finished the created ova can be found in `output-virtualbox-iso`.
+You can log in with the username `vagrant` and password `password`

 ## AMI